 by Susan Brown

 Have you ever bought a car without doing some comparison shopping?
 At least checking on the internet or visiting a few showrooms?
 I am shocked that some folks buy solar from the first person that crosses their threshold.
-Of course, there are quite a few that will take months to make a decision, checking out every last detail, including making sure they know exactly how solar panels are forged from sand.
+Of course, there are quite a few that will take months to make a decision, checking out every last detail, including making sure they know exactly how solar panels are forged from the sand.
+Some people even tend to make buying decisions after having seen solar YouTube marketing videos and other social media ads.
 Somewhere in between is a happy medium.

 Solar energy is still a fairly new industry and consumers need to protect themselves just like with any other big ticket purchase.

 1. Start with asking for references.
 Not just one, but three.
 And those should ideally come from businesses with systems that have been chugging out electricity for at least a year.
 Sometimes it takes that long to figure out your system doesn’t work.
 Ask the solar company how long they have been in business and how many installations they have done.
 It doesn’t hurt to make sure whether they are the experts in their field or not.